brycewray/eleventy_solo/src/posts/2020/01/two-cheers-tailwind.md

 .&nbsp;.&nbsp;.
 Or not.

-One aspect I have to keep in mind is, as I often mention in these posts, my wish to stay current with whatever New Hotness exists in Web dev.
+One aspect I have to keep in mind is, as I often mention in these posts, my wish to stay current with whatever New Hotness exists in web dev.
 Mind you, I won't *adopt* it all, but I do want to *know* about it.
 The question I must now resolve regarding utility-first CSS is whether I can know enough about it without actually using it.

 That remains TBD.